mathieuSauvage/LightningProcessor/README.md

 		import os
 		import sys
 		sys.path.append('{YOUR_PYTHON_LIBRARY_PATH}') # Put the result of what you got with the command before
-Save it and that should be good, you can start Maya and test numpy inside Maya in the Python Script Editor with:
+Save it and that should be good, you can start Maya and test numpy inside Maya in the python Script Editor with:

 		import numpy as np
 		print np.arange(1,6)